PennyLaneAI/pennylane/doc/development/guide/adr.rst

 What to include in a PennyLane ADR
 ----------------------------------

-The ADR is typically a Markdown or reStructuredText document that outlines:
+The ADR is a Markdown or reStructuredText document that outlines:

 * The context behind this design discussion,

-* Analysis of potential options, pro/cons of each approaches, and any implementation 'gotchas' that might arise, and
+* Analysis of potential options, pros/cons of each approach, and any implementation 'gotchas' that

+  might arise, and

 * A summary of the decision and an outline of the required work package.